Downsizing Your Stuff When Moving to a Smaller House

 1. Ask friends and relatives if there is something they want.

-2. List everything else on Craigslist.
+2. List everything else for sale online.

 3. List what doesn’t sell on Freecycle.